-I have long argued, that for a middle class family cash back for non-bonus spending usually makes more sense.
-With an introduction of Amex EveryDay Preferred card, there is a compelling case to earn flexible points instead of cash.
+I have long argued that for a middle-class family cash back for non-bonus spending usually makes more sense.
+With an introduction of Amex EveryDay Preferred card, there is now a compelling reason to earn flexible points instead of cash.
 It is listed second on my list, and for me personally, would be a top choice.

 1) Blue Cash Preferred from American Express

-It gives 6 percent back on groceries on up to 6,000 dollars per year, 3 percent back on gas and department stores and 1 percent back on everything else.
-The card comes with an annual fee of 75 dollars, but it’s worth it for groceries bonus alone.
+It gives 6% back on groceries on up to 6,000 dollars per year, 3% back on gas and department stores and 1 percent back on everything else.
+The card comes with an annual fee of 95 dollars, but it’s worth it for groceries bonus alone.

 2) The Amex EveryDay Preferred

-You get 15,000 Membership Rewards points after spending $1000 in 3 months.
+You get 20,000 Membership Rewards points after spending $1000 in 3 months.
 The annual fee is $95, not waived.
-It pays me commission.
 This may be your top pick depending on your goals.

 3) US Bank Cash Plus Visa Signature card

 Pays us commission.
 You get $100 bonus after spending $500 in 90 days.
 You can also try to convert from an existing US Bank credit card over the phone.
 Here is the earning structure: